omr-turbo/gc-arrays-tutorial/worksheet.md

   // Use the on-stack header to determine the original object's size.
   Splash::ArrayHeader header((Splash::Kind)-1, 0);
   header.value = forwardedHeader->getPreservedSlot();

-  return Splash::size((Splash::AnyArray*)&header);
+  /// Use splash::size to calculate the size of the object from our copy of it's header. return Splash::size((Splash::AnyArray*)&header);
 }
 ```